Work with work item workflows

 Choose a name and fill in the rest of the details, then select Add when you're done.

-Add post functions to the transition to trigger a particular event when the issue action is used.
+Add post functions to the transition to trigger a particular event when the work item action is used.

-Issue actions show up on the new issue view next to the status like this:
+Actions show on the work item next to the status like this:

 The workflow designer is a graphical tool that allows you to see the layout of your workflow and to create and edit a workflow's steps and transitions.
 You will need to log in as a user with the Administer Jira global permission to access the functionality described below.